-Director since April 26, 2005

-Ms. O'Neill is a Corporate Director.
-Prior to January 2005. she was an Executive Vice President, BMO Bank of Montreal.
-Prior to joining BMO Bank of Montreal in 1994, Ms. O'Neill was with PricewaterhouseCoopers for 19 years including eight years as a tax partner.
+Jean Martel Montréal, Québec Canada Director since October 26, 1999 Mr. Martel is a partner of Lavery, de Billy LLP, a Québec based law firm where he has been practicing securities, financial and regulatory law in Montreal since 1999.
+From 1995 to 1999, he was Chairman and President of the Commission des valeurs mobilières du Québec ("CVMQ"), the Québec securities regulator, and from 1988 to 1994, he acted as Assistant Deputy Minister of Finance of Québec, with overall responsibilities for financial institutions and financial sector policy in that province.
+During his tenure at the CVMQ, he was also Vice Chair of the Executive Committee of the International Organization of Securities Regulators.
+He serves on the board of directors of the Business Development Bank of Canada.
+He also chairs the Independent Review Committee of the Investment Funds of the Québec Bar and is a special advisor to board of Association Internationale du Logiciel Libre.
+John P. Mulvihill Toronto, Ontario Canada Mr. Mulvihill is Chairman and CEO, Mulvihill Capital Management Inc. (investment counsel), a position he has held for more than five years.
+Mr. Mulvihill is the Chairman of the board of University Health Network and is a Director of 12 Director since June 12, 1996 exchange-traded funds listed on Toronto Stock Exchange (Canadian Utilities & Telecom Income Fund, Core Canadian Dividend, Gold Participation & Income Fund, Government Strip Bond Trust, Premium Canadian Income Fund, Premium Canadian Bank, Premium Split Share, Pro-AMS U.S., S Split Corp., Top 10 Canadian Financial Trust, Top 10 Split Trust and World Financial Split).
+Mr. Mulvihill is also a member of the CFA Institute.
+Kathleen M. O'Neill Toronto, Ontario Canada Ms. O'Neill is a Corporate Director.
+Prior to January 2005, she was an Executive Vice President, BMO Bank of Montreal.
+Prior to joining BMO Bank of Montreal in 1994, Ms. O'Neill was with PricewaterhouseCoopers for 19 years including eight Director since April 26, 2005 years as a tax partner.
 Ms. O'Neill is a fellow of the Institute of Chartered Accountants of Ontario.
-In 2005, Ms. O'Neill became an accredited director through the ICD/Rotman School of Management Directors Education Program.
-She is a member of the boards of Finning International Inc., ARC Resources Limited, Invesco Canada Fund Inc., Invesco Corporate Class Inc. and Canadian Tire Bank.
-Ms. O'Neill is also a member of the advisory board, audit committee and the independent review committee for Invesco Trimark Funds.
-She is past Chair of the board of St. Joseph's Health Centre Foundation, past Chair of the board of St. Joseph's Health Centre in Toronto, a director of the University of St. Michael's College and the Canadian Tire Jumpstart Foundation.
+In 2005, Ms. O'Neill became an accredited director through the Institute of Corporate Directors/Rotman School of Management Directors Education Program.
+She is a member of the board of directors of Finning International Inc., ARC Resources Limited, Invesco Canada Fund Inc., Invesco Corporate Class Inc., Canadian Tire Bank and The Cadillac Fairview Corporation Limited.
+Ms. O'Neill is also a member of the advisory board, the audit committee and the independent review committee for Invesco Canada Funds.
+She is past Chair of the board of St. Joseph's Health Centre Foundation, past Chair of the board of St. Joseph's Health Centre in Toronto, a member of the board of the University of St. Michael's College in the University of Toronto and the Canadian Tire Jumpstart Foundation.